Deepak-DCB/Portfolio/README.md

 # Deepak Binkam — Project Portfolio

-This repository is a collection of projects by topic.
+This repo is a collection of projects by topic.
-Each folder may contain code, analysis, and documentation for a specific problem or domain.

 ## Projects